SonamorN/PS-CVEHunter/README.md

 and change it in a way that benefits you.

 # So how fast is this?
-This was search for MigRegDB.exe.mui in C Drive which holds 886946 files
+This was search for MigRegDB.exe.mui in C Drive which holds 886946 files.
 The script was run with 16 cores on a AMD Ryzen 3700X on an NVME disk It took roughly 125 seconds to provide results
 ```